RadWolfie/CHPATRI/README.md

 ```

 ### Automate Process
 There are up to 6 arguments can be used.
 Create a global `CHPATRI.ini` file in same directory CHPATRI.exe executable is in.
-Plus you can also use custom ini file for drag and drop onto CHPATRI.exe file.
-Be aware of custom ini do overwrite global settings.
+Then add all or a few of these variables from below in CHPATRI.ini file.
 * `arg1=` Virtual Address
 * `arg2=` Size of Raw
 * `arg3=` HLE Cache ini file (Input)
 * `arg4=` Library section txt file (Input)
 * `arg5=` HLE Cache ini file (Output, optional)
 * `arg6=` Library section txt file (Output, optional)

+Plus you can also use custom ini file for drag and drop onto CHPATRI.exe file.
+Be aware of custom ini will overwrite global settings.

 **NOTE: arg3 to arg6 does not require any quotes.**